Nexabug/react-notes/working with comoponets , props and jsx.md

 }
 ```

-You can pass strings, arrays, objects, and even components via props.
+We can pass strings, arrays, objects, and even components via props.

 ---